Be honest, do you really know how happy you are?

 How much money do you think you need to be happy?

-Many think if they had more money they would certainly be happier or at least live the life they believe will lead to happiness.
+Don’t feel guilty if you think having more money would certainly make you happier or at least have enough money to live the life you believe will lead to happiness.

 Truth is, and this won’t surprise you, humans always want more and it never makes them happier.
 If our salary is 30,000, we want 50, 000, and if we make 100,000, we think $250,000 would make us happier.